 How To Make Carrot and Coriander Soup Creamier

-If you want to make the soup creamier you can stir in some cream or crème fraîche at the end too.
+If you want to make the soup creamier you can stir in some cream, crème Fraiche or natural yoghurt at the end.

 Side Note: I use the Morphy Richards Soup Makers, I actually have 2 of them, both of them have the sauté function, which I love.
-There are differences between the two models and I will go into greater depth in a soon to be published blog post.
-As a quick summary, the latest one has more features as well as the ability to make fewer portions (and therefore less potential waste) but you also have to keep the lid on to use the sauté function unlike the previous model where you can sauté with the lid off (which I prefer).
+There are differences between the two models – I go into greater depth in comparing the two in this post.
+As a quick summary, the latest one has more features as well as the ability to make fewer portions (and therefore less potential waste) but you also have to keep the lid on to use the sauté function, unlike the previous model where you can sauté with the lid off (which I prefer).